snowplow/snowplow-nodejs-tracker/README.md

 ## Overview

-Add analytics to your JavaScript apps, node-webkit projects and node servers with the [Snowplow][snowplow] Node.js Tracker.
+Add analytics to your JavaScript apps, node-webkit projects and Node.js servers with the [Snowplow][snowplow] Node.js Tracker.

 This tracker lets you collect event data from Node.js applications.